kite-sdk/kite-docs/StreamingIO.md

 import org.kitesdk.data.Datasets;

 /**
- * Create a dataset on the local filesystem and write some {@link Product} objects to it.
+ * Create a dataset in HDFS and write some Product objects.
  */

 public class CreateProductDatasetPojo () {